Different Types of Chillers: Industrial Chillers Guide

 The Cons

-• Water-cooled chillers can be costly to install and maintain due to the additional cooling water tower, tanks, and water pump
+• Water-cooled industrial chillers can be costly to install and maintain due to the additional cooling water tower, tanks, and water pump

 • Since they require a constant supply of water for cooling, they might not be suitable for locations with water shortages or restrictions